romansko/bsidestlv-2025-badge/README.md

 ...
 The rest is up to you. :-)

 ### You Will Need
-The following list is a recommended list of equipment that is suggested to solve the challenge:
+Ultimately, no additional tools are required to solve the challenges.
+However, for hardcore external hacking, the following list is a recommended list of equipment that is suggested to solve the challenge:
 * Multimeter
 * Soldering Iron
 * Jumper wires